-Six Reasons Why Tinctures Are The Medicine You Have Been Waiting For
+Six Reasons Why Tinctures Are The Perfect Medicine

-Tinctures just may be the perfect medicine – versatile, easily transported, simple to make at home, and rapid relief of symptoms if taken sublingually.
+Tinctures are easily transported, simple to make at home, and bring rapid relief of symptoms.

 Tinctures are not particularly aromatic and can be carried in a small vial for the purpose of day use while you are out and about.